ScorpioBroker/ScorpioBroker/docs/en/source/opcua-IoTIntegration.rst

 **Step 4:** Monitor Agent behaviour
 ---------------------------------------

-Any activity regarding the Agent can be monitored looking at the logs.
+Any activity regarding the IoT Agent can be monitored looking at the logs.
 To view docker testbed logs run:

 .. code-block:: console